Fabulani/xplorer/README.md

 # Requirements

 To fully run the project, the following is required:
-- Docker (including docker-compose): recommended to install Docker Desktop
+- Docker (and docker-compose): recommended to install Docker Desktop
-- (Windows, required for turtlebot3 gazebo simulation) VcXsrv Windows X Server: https://sourceforge.net/projects/vcxsrv/
+- (Windows) VcXsrv Windows X Server: https://sourceforge.net/projects/vcxsrv/ required for turtlebot3 gazebo simulation
-- Unity 2020+
+- Unity 2020+: for the Unity VR scene

 # First-time setup